dansmyers/AI/Challenge_Projects/1-Philosophy_Chatbot/README.md

 - You probably want to build some throw-away prototypes for each phase to explore how it works before building the complete system
 - Think about encapsulation and components - how are you going to separate the different parts from each other?
 - The character model and state machine is a key component; put real effort into building a good model
+- **Control the amount of text the model generates**.
+Without guidance, LLMS will easily crank out huge walls of text.
+Think about keeping the generations focused and aligned with your character's manner of speaking.

 #### Do the philosophers know that they're AI simulacra of real historical thinkers?